MainulDip/iOS-study/104-swift-ui-1.md

 }
 ```
 ### UIKit (WebKit) into SwiftUI:
-Using WebKit (form UIKit) into SwiftUI, we need to implement the UIViewRepresentable protocol to our custom merging struct
+Using WebKit (form UIKit) into SwiftUI, we need to implement the UIViewRepresentable protocol to our custom merging struct.
 ```swift
 import WebKit